freedomofpress/securedrop-docs/docs/source/source.rst

-SecureDrop for *Sources*
+SecureDrop for Sources
 ========================

 .. note::

-   This guide provides an introduction to using SecureDrop as a *Source*.
+   This guide provides an introduction to using SecureDrop as a Source.
-   It is not exhaustive, it does not address ethical or legal dimensions of whistleblowing, and it does not speak to other methods for confidentially communicating with *Journalists*.
+   It is not exhaustive, it does not address ethical or legal dimensions of whistleblowing, and it does not speak to other methods for confidentially communicating with Journalists.
 Please proceed at your own risk.
 For additional background, also see the Freedom of the Press Foundation guide, `How to Share Sensitive Leaks With the Press <https://freedom.press/news/sharing-sensitive-leaks-press/>`__.